What is the “Cloud?”

 In simple terms “Cloud” is a metaphor for the Internet and the Internet is a worldwide collection of computer networks, attached to which are lots of servers all “serving” different things, some serve email, some serve web pages, some serve databases etc. If your business has a web site then you are already using the “Cloud”

 You may well have decided that instead of buying Microsoft Office for a few hundred pounds that you would rather pay for it on a monthly basis.
 This would more than likely mean that you have an Office 365 subscription which provides you with the latest Office software.
-This is another example of a “Cloud” service
+This is an example of a “Cloud” service

 Trunk Networks has a redundant, private Cloud platform that spans multiple data centres.
 We can deliver your business Cloud solutions on our platform, or on one of the larger “public” cloud infrastructures such as Amazon AWS or Microsoft Azure.